gnames/gnames/README.md

 - Fuzzy matching of a name where genus string is broken by a space.

-  For example we cannot match 'Abro stola triplasia' to 'Abrostola triplasia'.
+  For example, we cannot match 'Abro stola triplasia' to 'Abrostola triplasia'.
 There is only 1 edit distance between the strings, however we stem specific epithets, so in reality we fuzzy-match 'Abro stol triplas' to 'Abrostola triplas'.
 That means now we have edit distance 2 which is